Daniel-Carapinha-Oliveira/exercise/README.md

             - DB_PORT: your database port (default 5432)
             - ALLOWED_HOSTS:localhost,127.0.0.1.

----

-## Running the Development Server or Deploying the app

 ### Running the Development Server

 1. **Run the development server with python:**